 - All of our locations have OSO-Pure water filtration systems installed in-line to our incoming water supply.
 This allows for multi-stage filtration as well as ultraviolet disinfection for 99.9% viable bacterial reduction.

-We appreciate your patience and understanding during this unprecedented time.
-We value your trust in us and look forward to welcoming back our patients, neighbors, and friends.
+We appreciate your patience and understanding during this time.
+We value your trust in our care.

 Infection controls and universal precautions protects our patients and staff alike.
 Everyone benefits from rigorous infection control — you, your dentist, and the dental team.
 The cornerstone in a good and safe dental practice is the element of trust.
 You should feel free to discuss this topic with any of our doctors or hygienists and receive a straightforward answer.